-If you’ve got the time and energy, you can use this extra time at home to make sure your body is ready for all that summer fun.
+Barbecues, beach trips and ballgames: Make sure your body is ready for all that summer fun!
 Achieve your fitness and energy goals in order to do all of the outdoor chores and activities you want to do this season.
-Our health, wellness and fitness experts here at The Leaf have compiled these must-try simple tips to help turn this time of social distancing and quarantine around and get your beach body summer-ready—at the kitchen table, on the couch and when you’re moving around in and out of the house.
+Our health, wellness and fitness experts here at The Leaf have compiled these must-try simple tips to help you get your beach body ready for summer—at the kitchen table, on the couch and when you’re moving around in and out of the house.

-Here are some simple ways to get your body summer-ready while stuck at home:
+Here are some simple ways to get your body ready for summer fun:

 At meal times: Eat more fiber

 That’s one reason Nutrisystem encourages members to eat four servings of non-starchy vegetables per day.
 Veggies like cucumbers, broccoli and spinach aren’t just low in calories and packed with nutrients your body needs, but they’re also loaded with fiber that helps to keep you satisfied.
-That’s also why Nutrisystem meals, snacks and shakes feature extra fiber—even customer favorites like the Lasagna with Meat Sauce have some dietary fiber built in!
-That way, you can enjoy the comfort foods you love while getting the filling nutrients your body needs to reach your goal weight at home.
+That’s also why many Nutrisystem meals and snacks are a good source of fiber—even customer favorites like the Vegetarian Lasagna have some dietary fiber built in!
+That way, you can enjoy the comfort foods you love while getting the filling nutrients your summer body needs to reach your goal weight.

 Check out this helpful article written by our nutrition and wellness experts at The Leaf to learn more about the major connection between fiber and weight loss!